-CCNA EIGRP LAB Question
+CCNA EIGRP Lab

 The task is to identify the fault(s) and correct the router configuration to provide full connectivity between the routers.